Wang Dongming

 Wang Dongming (王东明 (Wáng Dōngmíng); born July 1956) is a Chinese politician who has served since 2018 as the Vice Chairperson of the Standing Committee of the National People's Congress and the Chairman of the All-China Federation of Trade Unions.
-Originally from Liaoning province, Wang served as the chief of the General Office of the Central Institutional Organization Commission between 2007 and 2012, and the Communist Party Secretary of Sichuan province between 2012 and 2018.
+Originally from Liaoning province, Wang served as the chief of the General Office of the Central Institutional Organization Commission between 2007 and 2012, and the Party Secretary of Sichuan between 2012 and 2018.

 Career

 Wang was born in Benxi, Liaoning province in 1956.
 He took part in rural manual labour in Huanren County, Liaoning in the latter stages of the Cultural Revolution.
 After the Cultural Revolution ended, he obtained a degree in philosophy at Liaoning University, then went to the city of Jinzhou to serve as local Communist Youth League chief.
 He then served as party chief of Suizhong County and then Dengta County, then vice mayor of Liaoyang.

 He obtained a postgraduate degree at the Chinese Communist Party (CCP) Central Party School.
 In 1997, Wang became a member of the Liaoning provincial Party Standing Committee, and also served concurrently as the head of the organization department of Liaoning.
 In September 2002, he became the deputy director of the Organization Department of the Chinese Communist Party (vice-minister rank) and the director of the No. 2 Cadres department.